aroemers/gluer/README.md

 }
 ```

-We see here that class `Client` uses some `Service` that is stored in a field.
+We see here that class `Client` uses some `Service` object that is referenced in a field.
 Say we also have the following class in another, separatly developed, component:

 ```java
 public class Archiver {